defval/inject/README.md

 ## How will dependency injection help me?

 Dependency injection is one form of the broader technique of inversion of control.
-It is used to increase modularity of the program and makes it extensible.
+It is used to increase modularity of the program and make it extensible.

 --------